GooferG/BANKI/BANKI-answers.md

   - **Action:**
   - **Result:**

-- [ ] B6) Describe a situation in which you worked diligently on a project and it did not produce the desired results.
+- [x] B6) Describe a situation in which you worked diligently on a project and it did not produce the desired results.
 Why didn't you get the desired results?
 What did you learn from the experience?

   - **Cause:** Worked on a hackaton at work.
   - **Action:** We worked as a team on a project for the overall company to better assist new reps in traning and using SSH as their way to run tools on our end.
-  - **Result:**
+  - **Result:** We were not selected but practicing working in a team with new people and having to figure out an idea that benefits all was hard, but rewardning.
+Even thouhgh they didn't select our product we were still very proud of what we came up with.

 - [ ] B7) Give an example of an important project goal you reached and how you achieved it.